solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Alt text](media/02_02_aggregate.png)

-2. Modify the query to utlize the new `ANY_VALUE` function:
+2. Modify the query to utilize the new `ANY_VALUE` function:

     ```sql
     SELECT